-With the abundance of green chilies lately I was excited to incorporate them, all roasted and chopped, into the meatball itself.
+With the abundance of green chiles lately I was excited to incorporate them, all roasted and chopped, into the meatball itself.
 I grilled them on the BBQ, removed the stems, and seeds and chopped them up.
 Allow them to cool down before mixing in the ground turkey.
 Feel free to used canned if you prefer.

 While I was doing that I preheated the oven to 450°F. In a mixing bowl add the ground turkey, green chilies, ground oats (or bread crumbs), egg, Mexican oregano, garlic powder, salt and cumin.
 I had some string cheese sticks for snacking in the refrigerator and chopped them into small 1 inch chunks and inserted them into the meatball.
 They turned out pretty damn good.

 I used a medium sized cookie scoop (or ice cream scoop if you have it, too) to start the meatball off and pressed the chunk of cheese into the scoop of the turkey mixture.
 It helped in that the cheese didn’t poke out the other side as it did when I first tried these just in my hand.
 After wrapping the meat around the cheese, I popped it out of the scoop and rolled it into a smooth ball.
 This should make 16 meatballs.

 I had made a beautiful green chile and tomatillo sauce the previous day and then changed my mind mid recipe and went another direction, so this came in handy, but feel free to use store bought if you prefer.
 Here is my recipe for my Tomatillo Sauce, it really doesn’t take that long to make and is much better than store bought to me.